SMC-Developments/docs/flow-types/trigger.md

 <br>`trigger`

 **Description**
-The trigge` flow type defines an entry point for a flow that reacts to a specific event, such as a player joining the server.
+<br>The trigger flow type defines an entry point for a flow that reacts to a specific event, such as a player joining the server.

-When a trigger is active, it listens for its configured event and, when fired, begins flow execution by routing to the next defined node.
+<br>When a trigger is active, it listens for its configured event and, when fired, begins flow execution by routing to the next defined node.

-Triggers do not perform logic themselves, they only start or resume a flow.
+<br>Triggers do not perform logic themselves, they only start or resume a flow.

 ## Syntax
 ```yaml